-Over the last fourteen years of his conducting career, Dr. Jungho Kim has established an outstanding reputation for his superb musicality and leadership on the podium.
+Over the last two decades of his conducting career, Dr. Jungho Kim has established an outstanding reputation for his superb musicality and leadership on the podium.
 He has conducted the Savaria Symphony Orchestra and Dohnanyi Orchestra Budafok in Hungary, National Arts Centre Orchestra in Canada, Northwest Iowa Symphony Orchestra, Omaha Symphony Orchestra, as well as Rochester Philharmonic and Buffalo Philharmonic in New York State.
 After successfully leading the Augustana University Orchestra to a musical high point and in expansion of both its size and quality for the past two years, Kim was recently named Director of Orchestra of the Hugh A. Glauser School of Music at Kent State University in Northeast Ohio, USA.

 Following his first professional three-year position as a section violinist at Gyeonggi Philharmonic Orchestra in Korea, Kim went on to earn two Master’s degrees from the College-Conservatory of Music at the University of Cincinnati – one in violin performance and the other in orchestral conducting, studying with Anna Vayman and Mark Gibson.
 During this time, a string orchestra Queen City Virtuosi was formed at the conservatory by more than twenty graduate students from all over the world.
 Kim was asked to conduct the group since its inception.
 Together, they performed dozens of concerts in the greater Cincinnati area.
 They were invited to a concert series by the local radio station, when their collaboration with violinist Dr. Piotr Milewski was aired on WGUC public radio.